kafelka/express-exercises/README.md

 * Task 3.3 Add some middleware to log the time of every POST request

+## Exercise 4 - Serving static files

+Express has a built in middleware function called 'static' that is used to serve static files from a directory.

+To get the middleware 'handler' function, you should call the express.static method, and pass in the name of the directory to be used as the root for the static files.

+Open up the 'static.js' file and try to add the code necessary to serve static files from the 'resources' directory.

-## Exercise 4 - Creating REST services
+## Exercise 5 - Creating REST services
 Express makes it very easy to create RESTful APIs.
 You can use the res.json() method to send the appropriate headers and a response in JSON format.
 You should also use the bodyParser middleware to parse incoming request bodies, which might be in JSON or URL-encoded format.

 Have a look at the file rest.js.
 It contains the bare-bones of a RESTful API.
 The 'notes' array will be used to simulate a database; in reality, it would be something that would persist if the node script ended, such as a permanent MongoDB database.